np1011/FlightDelaysDSCI521/README.md

-## Prediction of Airline Delays due to local weather
+## Prediction of Airline Delays for US Airports in 2019
 ## _DSCI521: Group 7, Winter 2023_

 ## Project Overview